mellow65/newt_installer/README.md

 # newt_installer
 Short script to set up a systemd service of Newt for Pangolin.
+This script only pulls the latest amd version of newt.

 Download Newt Installer
 ```bash